pts/movemetafs/README.txt

 Such a tagged file has a principal name (which is returned in symlinks in search results, and which was assigned the file was first tagged, or later, when it was last renamed).
-For safety (and operability) reasons, movemetafs gives the EPERM error when you attempt to remove (unlink) the principal name of a file with multiple hard links.
+For safety (and operability) reasons, movemetafs gives the `Device or resurce busy' (EBUSY) error when you attempt to remove (unlink) the principal name of a file with multiple hard links.
 To remove such a name A, locate another name B first (might involve a slow find(1) with `-inum ...' on the carrier), move B to `meta/adm/fixprincipal', then remove A. (Alternatively of moving